irikafdotcom/SplashScreen1/README.md

 # SplashScreen1
-this how to create a simple splash screen forn android application i try to make it simple to understand
+this how to create a simple splash screen for android application

+i try to make it simple to understand